-On August 28, 2014, the Company entered into an Agreement and Plan of Merger (the "Holdings Merger Agreement") with its principal stockholder, Holdings, pursuant to which Holdings will merge with and into the Company (the "Holdings Merger").
-There will not be any cash consideration exchanged in the Holdings Merger.
-Upon the closing of the Holdings Merger, the stockholders of Holdings will receive shares of the Company's newly issued preferred stock that will automatically convert, without charge, into an aggregate number of shares of the Company's common stock that are held by Holdings on the date of the closing of the Holdings Merger and the Company's restricted shares of common stock held by Holdings will be cancelled.
-Accordingly, there will not be any change to the Company's capitalization due to the Holdings Merger.
-As of December 31, 2014, the Holdings Merger had not been completed.
+On August 28, 2014, the Company entered into an Agreement and Plan of Merger (the "Holdings Merger Agreement") with its principal stockholder, Holdings, pursuant to which Holdings would merge with and into the Company (the "Holdings Merger").
+On September 18, 2015, the Company filed a Form S-4 with the SEC in contemplation of the Holdings Merger.
+There would not be any cash consideration exchanged in the Holdings Merger.
+Upon the closing of the Holdings Merger, the stockholders of Holdings would receive an aggregate number of shares and warrants to purchase shares of the Company's common stock equal to the aggregate number of shares of the Company's common stock that were held by Holdings on the date of the closing of the Holdings Merger.
+The Company's restricted shares of common stock held by Holdings would be cancelled upon the closing of the Holdings Merger.
+Accordingly, there would not be not any change to the Company's fully diluted capitalization due to the Holdings Merger.